conda-forge/staged-recipes/.github/ISSUE_TEMPLATE/package-request.md

 ---
 name: Package request
-about: Request a package for conda-forge
+about: Request a package you would like to have added to the conda-forge channel
 title: "[Package request]"
 labels: Package request
 assignees: ''